universitytheater/utheater.github.io/_shows/2022/fall/romeo-juliet.md

     role: Montague
   - name: Abby Kanes
     role: Tybalt
     bio: "is a second-year TAPS and Business Economics major.
-In UT she performed in *The Heirs Workshop* (Aveline), and the TAPS pro-show *Amazons and Their Me*n* (The Frau).
+In UT she performed in *The Heirs Workshop* (Aveline), and the TAPS pro-show *Amazons and Their Men* (The Frau).
 Favorite credits include *Wait Until Dark* (Gloria), *Two Gentlemen of Verona* (Lucetta), *Romeo and Juliet* (Friar Lawrence, Capulet), and *The Crucible* (Rebecca Nurse).
 She has played bass in the pit orchestra for *The Trail to Oregon!* and the *Perfect Match Workshop*.
 She is on TAPS Admin Staff as a Front of House Manager and also a member of UT Committee."
   - name: Jacob Halabe
     role: Prince Escalus/Friar John
     bio: "is a second-year History and Economics major. *Romeo and Juliet* is his first UT show and he's so excited to be a part of the cast.
 When he's not impersonating a priest or pretending to govern Verona, Jacob likes reading and spending time with friends."